-- To keep the waffles warm while you’re cooking the rest, preheat the oven to 200 degrees Fahrenheit and place the waffles in the oven to stay warm and crispy.
+How do I keep them warm?
+To keep the waffles warm while you’re cooking the rest, preheat the oven to 150 degrees Fahrenheit and place the waffles in the oven to stay warm and crispy.

-- Once prepared, these waffles will keep in the fridge for about 3 days or in the freezer for about 3 weeks.
+Do they keep?
+Once prepared, these vegan waffles will keep in the fridge for about 3 days or in the freezer for about one month.
 Make a double batch for easy breakfasts throughout the week!

 Love this recipe?
 Try these next!

 Finally, if you make this recipe don’t forget to tag me on instagram.
 Leave a comment below and let me know how they turn out!

 The Best Vegan Waffles

 - 1 ½ cup all purpose flour (I used gluten free, regular works too)

 - 1 tbsp cornstarch

 - 1 ¾ cup non-dairy milk (I used almond)

 - 1 tbsp apple cider or white vinegar